Goriška Brda

 The primary grape variety is Rebula, there is also Merlot, Chardonnay, and Sauvignonasse, (Sauvignon Vert).
 Other varieties grown in smaller amounts include Pinot Grigio, Sauvignon Blanc, Cabernet Sauvignon, Cabernet Franc, Pinot Bianco, Picolit, Verduzzo, Pinot Noir, and Syrah.

 Rebula, (Ribolla Gialla) was brought to the Brda region by the Romans, who called it Helvola.
-However, winemaking predates Roman influence here and is believed to have started sometime between the 5th and 4th centuries B.C. by Celt and Illyrian tribes
+However, winemaking predates Roman influence here and is believed to have started sometime between the 5th and 4th centuries BC, by Celt and Illyrian tribes

 Klet Brda

-In Brda, almost every family cultivates a small vineyard with cherry and olive trees growing beside it; on average every family here owns five to seven acres of vineyards.
-Established in 1957, the Klet Brda wine cooperative is owned by over four hundred grape-growing families, who have worked together for over half a century, striving to understand and work with their terroir and bring out the best in their region.
+Established in 1957, the Klet Brda wine cooperative is owned by over four hundred grape-growing families, who have worked together for over half a century, striving to understand and work with their terroir, to bring out the very best in their regional wines.

 The Key

-Vineyards are under careful supervision, to preserve and protect local diversity of fauna and flora, promoting biodiversity, and ensuring that families are producing wine grapes in harmony and balance with nature.
-Klet Brda sees this commitment as not only enabling a sustainable future but also ensuring social stability and prosperous outcomes for all families in their community -for generations to come.
+Vineyards are under careful supervision, to preserve and protect the local diversity of fauna and flora, promoting biodiversity, and ensuring that families are producing wine grapes in harmony and balance with nature.
+Klet Brda sees this commitment as not only enabling a sustainable future but also ensuring social stability and prosperous outcomes for all of the families in their community -for generations to come.

 Klet Brda is the first winery in the world to receive the international Green Key.
 Awarded in 2019, this certificate allowed them to take part in the national program and certification system Green Scheme of Slovenian tourism and become the first recipient of the Slovenia Green Attraction certificate.
 The Green Key is the leading standard for excellence in the field of environmental responsibility and sustainable operation within the tourism industry.
-This prestigious eco certificate represents a very high level of commitment to comply at certified premises with the strict standards of the Foundation for Environmental Education (FEE).
+This prestigious eco certificate represents a very high level of commitment to comply at those certified premises, with the strict standards of the Foundation for Environmental Education (FEE).

 Silverado de Baguer